Yale-BIM/f21-assignments/assignment-5/README.md

 we recommend that you use cloud services if your don't have access to a local GPU.
 For the last part of the assignment, you should have access to a computer with `ROS Melodic`.

-You should also have `git` installed in the machine that you are using to work on your assignment.
+You should also have `git` and `pip` installed in the machine that you are using to work on your assignment.
 You will use git to save your work to your [Github](http://www.githubcom) repository.
+The pip tool will be used to install Python dependencies.

 #### Background Knowledge